SEC579: Virtualization and Software-Defined Security New

 - Virtual switches and port groups, with security options available

-- Available commercial and open-source virtual switches, with configuration options
+- Commercial and open-source virtual switches available, with configuration options

 - Segmentation techniques, including VLANs and PVLANs